PangoliaDev/Container/README.md

 ## Usage
 (See container example in ``src/ExampleContainer.php``)

-If you have a project folder that contains the following classes in the following PSR-4 compliant directory structure  with the namespace ``ProjectNamespace``:
+Let's say you have a project folder that contains the following classes in the following PSR-4 compliant directory structure  with the namespace ``ProjectNamespace``:
 - ``src/Core/Config.php``
 - ``src/Core/Setup.php``
 - ``src/Cli/ProjectCli.php``